 You see, because of his disability, Andrew is very easily influenced by peers, potential friends and older individuals.
 He yearns for acceptance by others, whether he knows them well or not.

 Also included in reports was that there were injectable drugs being used by some, as well as pills that were being crushed and snorted.
 Andrew says he was given a powder called “Xanax” to snort and that he drank so much alcohol he remembers vomiting on the ground.
-Despite getting sick, Andrew relays that was still thrilled to meet his new “friends”.
+Despite getting sick, Andrew was still thrilled to meet his new “friends”.

 Some of those on the riverbank were fighting and arguing in the drunken and/or “high” state they were all in.
 According to the police report, a witness stated Joseph Shawl accidentally dropped his dog Rusty into the fire pit and a fistfight had broken out over it.
 It is important to note that this incident reportedly happened prior to Andrew Newman ever being on the riverbank that evening.